-In this review it is reported about the research on the structure of intermolecular water cyclic associates (clusters) with general formula $(H_2O)n$ and their charged ionic clusters $[(H_2O)n]^+$ and $[(H_2O)n]^-$ by means of computer modeling and spectroscopy methods as ${}^1H$ -NMR, IR-spectroscopy, DNES, EXAFS-spectroscopy, X-Ray and neurons diffraction.
-The computer calculation of polyhedral nanoclusters $(H_2O)n$ , where n=3-20 are carried out.
+In this review it is reported about the research on the structure of water and ice and intermolecular water cyclic associates (clusters) with general formula $(H_2O)n$ and their charged ionic clusters $[(H_2O)n]^+$ and $[(H_2O)n]^-$ by means of computer modelling and spectroscopy methods as H-NMR, IR-spectroscopy, DNES, EXAFS-spectroscopy, X-Ray and neurons diffraction.
+The computer calculation of polyhedral nanoclusters $(H_2O)n$ , where n = 3-20 are carried out.
 Based on this data the main structural mathematical models describing water structure (quasicrystalline, continious, fractal, fractal-clathrate) have been examined and some important physical characteristics were obtained.
-The average energy of hydrogen bonding $(\Delta E{H...O})$ between $H_2O$ molecules in the process of cluster formation was measured by the DNES method compiles $-0,1067\pm0,0011$ eV.
-It was also shown that water clusters formed from $D_2O$ were more stable, than those ones from $H_2O$ due to isotopic effects of deuterium.
+The average energy of hydrogen bonding ( $\Delta E{H...O}$ ) between $H_2O$ molecules in the process of cluster formation was measured by the DNES method compiles - 0,1067±0,0011 eV.
+It was also shown that water clusters formed from D2O were more stable, than those ones from $H_2O$ due to isotopic effects of deuterium.

-Keywords: hydrogen bond; water; structure; clusters.
+Keywords: hydrogen bond, water, ice, structure, clusters.